kekse1/scripts/README.md

 ![$PS1](docs/prompt.sh.png)

 ### [`unexify`.sh](sh/unexify.sh)
-Really tiny helper script to recursively remove all headers from images.
+Little helper script to recursively remove all headers from images.

 The primary intention is to secure images *all* in your web root.
 So e.g. when you take photos with your smartphone, they'll no longer